 Engage Your Customers

-There are as many ways to engage with your customers as there are people on this earth.
+There are as many ways to engage with your customers.
 It's important to make sure that, above all else, whichever methods you choose to employ align with your restaurant's brand and voice.